 Below you will find commonly utilized forms and procedures related to Academic Advising, enrollment processes, major progression, or other questions and concerns.
-For additional help, please contact the PSOA Student Services office at (414) 229-4763.
+For additional help, please complete the PSOA advising office contact form.

 Students who previously attended UWM, earned a GPA of less than a 2.0, and took a period of at least 3 years or more away from school may appeal for academic forgiveness.